Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 <span class="caption">Folder structure of example Phaser project</span>
 </div>

-One of the first new feature of ES6 I want to introduce to you are `modules`.
+One of the first new features of ES6 I want to introduce to you are `modules`.
 If you noticed earlier in the `./game.js` file, I imported three modules on the top of that file:

 {% highlight js %}